RichardMidnight/pi-safe/README.md

  - Images are compatible with Raspberry PI Imager that comes with the Pi and probably all other imaging software.

- - Supports all USB storage (I think).
+ - Supports USB storage devices.

- - Supports USB boot.
+ - Supports backing up the live boot SD-card - but be careful, backing up a drive that is being written to can result in a courupted backup.
+You have to turn off "hide root device" in "settings", "options" to enable this.

+    CAUTION: Reboot first, close everything and don't use the system while it is backing up!
+You must send your backup image to a different drive

- - Supports backing up to a mounted network device (ie SMB server).
+ - Supports storing the image files on a mounted network device (ie SMB server).

     - mkdir shared

     - sudo mount.cifs //192.168.1.18/shared shared -o user=USERNAME,vers=1.0

- - Seems to support backing up the live boot SD-card.
-You have to turn off "hide root device".
-    CAUTION: Reboot first, close everything and don't use the system while it is backing up!
-You must send your backup image to a different drive!

  - Create a library of your own pi images, then restore them to whatever device you want, whenever you want.